Fractional approval voting: Priority rules

 A priority rule (also called serial dictatorhip) is parametrized by a permutation of the voters, representing a priority ordering.
-It selects an outcome that maximizes the utility of the highest-priority agent; subject to that, maximizes the utility of the second-highest-priorty agent; and so on.
+It selects an outcome that maximizes the utility of the highest-priority agent; subject to that, maximizes the utility of the second-highest-priority agent; and so on.
 Every priority rule is neutral, PE, weak-group-SP, and preference-monotone.
 However, it is not anonymous and does not satisfy any fairness notion.

 The random priority rule selects a permutation of the voters uniformly at random, and then implements the priority rule for that permutation.
 It is anonymous, neutral, and satisfies the following additional properties: